 Performing and research opportunities abound at Northwestern.
-Students may participate in 16 ensembles and chamber groups and have access to more than 400 performances each year, including three critically acclaimed professional series as well as master classes given by such notables such as Renée Fleming, Oscar Ghiglia, Richard Goode, Lynn Harrell, Karl Leister, Rachel Barton Pine, and Murray Perahia.
-In addition, the school sponsors the biennial Michael Ludwig Nemmers Prize in Music Composition and the Jean Gimbel Lane Prize in Piano

-Performance, which regularly bring world-renowned composers and pianists to campus.
+Students may participate in 16 ensembles and chamber groups and have access to more than 400 performances each year, including three critically acclaimed professional series as well as master classes by internationally renowned performers.
+In addition, the school sponsors the biennial Michael Ludwig Nemmers Prize in Music Composition and the Jean Gimbel Lane Prize in Piano Performance, which regularly bring worldrenowned composers and pianists to campus.
 Northwestern's Music Library is among the nation's largest music research collections and is distinguished internationally for its particular commitment to 20th-century and contemporary music, represented especially in extensive holdings of printed music, manuscripts, and archives.